-Paleo Lion’s Head Meatballs !
-Jumbo juicy Paleo meatballs simmered with napa cabbage in light savory sauce.
-The ultimate melt-in-your-mouth Paleo meatball recipe.
+Paleo Lion’s Head Meatballs are Whole30 Keto friendly.
+Paleo meatballs with napa cabbage stew in light savory sauce.
+This is the best Paleo comfort food!

 Give a thumbs up and subscribe to my YouTube channel so I can make more awesome videos for you !!

 How to make Paleo Lion’s Head Meatballs –

 A re-write of an old time favorite – Paleo Lion’s Head Meatballs

 This is a rewrite of my favorite Paleo lion’s head meatball recipe that I published over a year and half ago.
 This time I made it even better than ever !
 Like melt in your mouth kind of tender juicy meatballs you simply cannot say no to.

 Warning!
 You won’t be able to stop eating because they are just so so good !